35 Ways Harry Potter Is Still Crazy Relevant

-Use them for good not for ill.
-As Madam Pomfrey once observed, words and thoughts can “leave deeper scars than almost anything else.”
+And that means you should only use them for good.
+As Madam Pomfrey once observed, words and thoughts can "leave deeper scars than almost anything else."

 Imperfect actions and imperfect thoughts are perfectly perfect.

-No one is perfect all the time, but it’s what you do in the moments that define you.
+No one is perfect all the time, but it's what you do after those imperfect moments that define you.
 What can you fix?
-What can you do better the next time you lash out at your friends in the middle of a quest to save the world?
+Or, what can you do better the next time you lash out at your friends in the middle of a quest to save the world?

 Trust that you'll be strong enough when the time comes.

-Neville Longbottom begins the series as the most shy and clumsy kid at Hogwarts, hardly the one anyone would look to as a hero in the making.
-But that shy kid came out of his shell, and saved Harry and his friends by destroying the seventh and final Horcrux.
-Inside every kid lacking confidence and athletic ability is a hero waiting to be born.
+Neville Longbottom began the series as the most shy and clumsy kid at Hogwarts—hardly the one anyone would look to as a hero in the making.
+But that shy kid came out of his shell and saved Harry and his friends by destroying the seventh and final Horcrux.
+Inside every kid lacking confidence and athletic ability now there may still be a hero waiting to be born.

 Sometimes you've got to run full speed into a brick wall to see what's on the other side.

-Do it with reckless abandon and you may be rewarded with a magical journey.
-You also might smash your head into solid brick, but you won’t know until you take the leap of faith.
+Do it with reckless abandon and you might just be rewarded with a magical journey.
+You also might smash your head into solid brick, but you won't know either way unless you take the leap of faith.

 Tell someone how you feel.
 It matters.

-No character better expressed the complexity of being human than Severus Snape.
-He was kind of a jerk who had a love-hate relationship with Mr. Harry Potter.
-He has no problem demonstrating how Harry annoyed him, but he played his cards close to the chest when it came to his admiration and, ultimately, protectiveness towards Harry.
-He died before Harry was able to thank him for saving his life (on multiple occasions), and Snape never got the chance to tell Harry how much he really cared.
-Don’t be like Snape!
+Harry and Snape's love-hate relationship was one for the books (and the movies), and Snape had no problem demonstrating how much the young wizard annoyed him.
+But when it came to his admiration and, ultimately, protectiveness towards Harry, he played his cards close to the chest.
+In fact, he died before Harry was able to thank him for saving his life (on multiple occasions) and never got the chance to tell Harry how much he really cared.
+Speak up before it's too late!

 Just because someone isn't talkative and outwardly warm doesn't mean they don't have a lot to say.

-Professor Minerva McGonagall’s still waters run deep.
-Her stern exterior masked an intense loyalty and boundless love.
-Next time you meet somebody who seems emotionally closed off and overly strict, don’t be too quick to rush to judgment.
-With some people you need to look deeper.
+McGonagall's still waters run deep, but her stern exterior masked an intense loyalty and boundless love.
+So, next time you meet somebody who seems emotionally closed off and overly strict, don't be too quick to rush to judgment.
+With some people, you just need to look deeper.

 There's always a way to defeat a dragon.

 And no two muggles or wizards are going to do it the same.
-Trust that you can do it in your own way.
+Trust that your instincts won't lead you astray.

 There's magic in the ordinary if you look for it.

-In the end, it came down to a stone, a stick, friends, family, and a cape.
-Nothing out of the ordinary but when combined they saved (and destroyed) two different worlds.
-Be careful what you value; the simplest things can be more powerful.
+In the end, it came down to a stone, a stick, friends, family, and a cloak.
+Nothing out of the ordinary, but when combined, they had an indelible effect on everyone who came in contact with them.
+Be careful what you value: the simplest things—those that might otherwise go overlooked—are often the most powerful.

-The story never ends in our minds because we’re all a part of Harry Potter’s history and his future.
-It’s the reader, the re-reader, the viewer, the theater attendee, the illustrator, the fanfiction writer, and librarian that all still turn every once in a while to Hogwarts, just to see what’s happening and maybe get a little advice on how solve something in our muggle world.
-And for more amazing, unforgettable—albeit (possibly) nonfictional—stories, check out the The Biggest Folk Hero in Every State.
+The story never ends in our minds because we're all a part of Harry Potter's history and his future.
+It's the reader, the re-reader, the viewer, the theater attendee, the illustrator, the fan-fiction writer, and the librarian that all still turn to Hogwarts every once in awhile, just to see what's happening and maybe get a little advice on how solve something in our own muggle world.
+And for more fascinating things, check out the 50 Incredible Things You Never Knew Existed.